 We can refer a customer to StepChange, or simply pass the contact details along.
 We also promote StepChange through our website and other communications, so our customers know help is there for them.

-Northumbrian Water partners with WaterAid, an organisation that works to provide access to safe water and suitable sanitation.
+Northumbrian Water partners with WaterAid, an international organisation that works to provide access to clean water, decent toilets and good hygiene.

 We've promised to raise £1 million for WaterAid, and we plan to achieve that sum through charity events, donations and fundraisers.

 Louise Hunter, Northumbrian WaterAid's chair, said: "4,000 children die every year in Madagascar from diarrhoea caused by unsafe water and poor sanitation.
 This is totally unacceptable in this day and age, and we're determined to do something about it."

 "WaterAid doesn't only provide taps and toilets.
 It enables children to go to school, they don't have to walk miles to collect water they know will make them ill.
 It helps communities grow, empowering them and building their skills.
 It gives people hope, a future."

 We aim to support charitable groups within the communities we serve through projects that link to our core business of water supply and wastewater treatment.

 If you would like to apply for support other than through our community foundation grants please use the useful links below and provide further information on the project.

 Our community initiative helps to support local charitable and community causes in the areas where we provide clear, great tasting tap water.
 The incentive gives customers the power to decide where future donations to nominated charitable causes go by simply using our app.

 Our free app is available to use around the clock to access services, such as updating water meter readings to making account payments 24/7.
 By using the app, customers will be rewarded with ‘e-drops’ to vote for their local charity of choice – choosing between three local causes on a bi-monthly basis – and can also nominate other charitable causes to benefit from future support.